 This is a variation of our roasted fish base recipe.
 It’s easy to get stuck preparing the same recipes over and over again, but this simple baked pesto salmon will transform your weeknight dinner routine from bland and boring to delicious and exciting!

-When cooking any type of fish in the oven, a good rule of thumb is to heat your oven to 400° F and roast 10 minutes for every inch of thickness, as described in our Roasted Fish Base Recipe.
+When cooking any type of fish in the oven, a good rule of thumb is to heat your oven to 400° F and roast 10 minutes for every inch of thickness.

 Skin on or off?
 For this recipe, it doesn’t matter.
 When you roast/bake fish in the oven with the skin side down, the skin doesn’t get crispy, so it’s not very appealing to eat.
 However, it does separate easily from the fish once cooked.

 Remove small pin bones using fish bone tweezers before cooking; these are no fun to bite into!

 A good fishmonger at your local grocery store can help you with the pin bones and skin.
 Don’t be shy to ask for help!

 Want to take your recipe to the next level?
 Make your own pesto!